 A good way to limit the amount of cash you have on you is to book your tours and activities in advance.
 When you are looking for organizers in Palawan, you can select the ones who accept cashless payment methods such as PayPal, Credit Card or Bitcoin.

 It is good idea to invest in a small body bag that you can use when you are outside.
 It is safer than backpacks since you can position the bag in your front and this will allow you to keep an eye on it at all times.
-It is better if you can find a body bag that is waterproof so you can use it to secure your valuables like your cash or mobile phone even during island hopping tours.
+Even better: you can find a body bag that is waterproof so you can use it to secure your valuables like your cash or mobile phone even during island hopping tours.
 (For more ideas on useful objects for your trip, check our Top Things to Bring in Palawan.)

 Know Where To Get Help